 “None!
 They serve on Galactic Union ships and this is not the Galactic Union!”

 “Captain!”
 Caroline interjected.

-“These scum like to think that they are though!”
+“These scum like to think that we are, though!”
 The Captain continued after glancing at Caroline.
 I placed my hand on Caroline, understanding what was happening and trying to prevent Caroline from ruining the moment.
 “You, the original Rehew, have been long awaited for, however!
 You will get our finest hospitality and any help you require from us!”

-We could see the woman looking at the rest of her crew around her as she stepped backwards into the hanger during this conversation.
-Her grin was huge and she told her shipmates what the Captain just said.
+We could see the woman looking at the rest of her crew around her as she stepped backwards into the hangar during this conversation.
+Her grin was huge, and she told her shipmates what the Captain just said.
 They were all grinning the same way.

 “What are you talking about?”
 Caroline said, shocked.

 The woman glanced at Caroline and then continued to talk to The Captain.
 “The large blob-like creature is on its way here!
 It looks kind of dangerous and we weren’t far ahead of it!
-Captain, you need to take action, I’ve seen this thing take on countless ships!
-But with this original classic Rehew capital ship, perhaps we can make some real damage!”
+Captain, you need to take action.
+I’ve seen this thing take on countless ships!
+But with this original classic Rehew capital ship, perhaps we can make some actual damage!”

 The Captain just stood there frozen on the spot staring at the woman.
 Caroline ended up breaking the silence.

 “How did they get past the Galactic Unions sensors!?”

 “Maybe these Galactic Unions sensors aren’t that good?”
 The woman said sarcastically.
 Caroline was ignoring her.